robinmuhia/arbitrageBetting/README.md

 ## Client folder

-To run the client folder, install it locally using npm:
-Create an env file in the client folder and:
+Create an env file in the client folder:

 ```
 #for your backend port
 NEXT_PUBLIC_BACKEND_URL=http://localhost:8000

 ```

+To run the client folder, install it locally using npm:

 ```
 $ cd client